Initiatives Aimed at Occupational Health and Safety and Health and Productivity Management that Support the Activity of Employees

 In terms of specific services, in addition to the above specialized disease management, we offer general medicine (internal medicine, orthopedics, dental), medical checkups (regular medical checkups, half-day complete medical checkups, medical checkups for employees traveling overseas and those returning temporarily or permanently), various vaccinations, and examinations (VDT examination, adult-onset disease examinations).
 We also offer medical counseling and provide information.
 In FY2017, the rate of employees working in Japan who received regular medical checkups was nearly 100%.

 In addition, in April 2017, we introduced the "Health MyPage" apps, which allow medical checkup results to be viewed and permit the centralized management of lifestyle habit data, such as number of steps, weight, body fat percentage, and calorie intake via PC and smartphone in our efforts to raise the health awareness of each employee.
 For young employees who have a high potential risk of suffering from lifestyle-related diseases, we have introduced individual programs under which we distribute wearable terminals for health to collect data on exercise and sleeping and manage data on diet as well, and enable them to receive diet and exercise instructions online every day from a health coach and national registered dietitian.
+Over 240 employees have used these programs and made achievements.

 Our Health Insurance Union operates two domestic recreation centers, and also cooperates with the Health Administration Center to fully support the smoking cessation treatment expenses, etc.